 Glover approached the counter, asked Ho if he recognized him and removed his mask.
 Ho told police the behavior was suspicious but he was comfortable with Glover, who had worked for him for four years until he was fired a year ago.

 Glover asked to speak with Ho who invited him back to the office of the pharmacy.
 After a five-minute conversation, Glover attacked Ho, without provocation or motive, by stabbing Ho in the neck with a knife or a similar small cutting instrument the release says.

-Ho's quick reflexes and martial arts training enabled him to fend off the attack, police said.
+Ho's quick reflexes and martial arts training enabled him to fend off the attack.
 After Ho deflected the first attack, Glover stood over him and attempted to stab him two more times, according to police, who said Glover the fled the pharmacy, leaving Ho with a five-inch incision in his neck.

 After the investigation was completed, a warrant was sought for Glover and he was arrested at his home in Danville.
 Glover was booked at Santa Rita Jail where he is currently in custody.

-Notification of the arrest was delayed due to the sensitive and complex nature of the investigation, police said.
+The notification of this arrest was delayed due to the sensitive and complex nature of the investigation, police said.
 Anyone with information that may aid in the ongoing investigation is urged to contact the Pleasanton Police Department at 931-5100.